-The PCC and its members have a duty to support their clergy, prayerfully and personally.
+The PCC and its members have a duty to support their Vicar, prayerfully and personally.
 They have a duty to support the members of the congregation and to extend a welcome to all who visit the church, to members of the church community and to those visiting the church at other times.
 The church has a duty of pastoral care to all who live in our communities, whether members of the church or not, and PCC members are expected to take the lead in demonstrating that care.

 The PCC will appoint a treasurer to manage the day to day finances of the parish.
 The treasurer does not need to be a qualified accountant.
 He/She must understand how to maintain books, must have a good knowledge of the parish and the work of the church, and importantly must have the full confidence of the PCC membership.